markopolo123/marksharpley.co.uk/content/posts/1password.md

 ### SSH Key Management 🔑

-> this one is a bit of a game changer...
+> This one is a bit of a game changer...
 This has changed my workflows.
 I no
 > longer have keys per device.
 Instead, keys exist per service and _context_.

 1Password has an [SSH Agent built